soudev/knowledge.mine/stuff/frontend.performance.md

 --

+* [Loading webfonts with high performance on responsive websites](http://bdadam.com/blog/loading-webfonts-with-high-performance.html) - Optimally loading webfonts is not a trivial taks.
+Here is a simple guide, how to do it.
+No blinking, no blocking.

+--

 * [Web Tracing Framework by Google](http://google.github.io/tracing-framework/) - Rich tools for instrumenting, analyzing, and visualizing web apps | [Github project](http://google.github.io/tracing-framework/)

     * [Web Tracing framework do Google ajuda você se livrar do código porco | Igor Costa](http://www.igorcosta.com/web-tracing-framework-do-google-codigo-porco/)